muggy8/improbable/have-and-havenot/fm9kS34V.md

 I didn't know what Phanna was going to do.

-I didn't know what is going to happen.
+I didn't know what was going to happen.

 But the only thing I had on my mind now, was the aquarium.